 - Use the scratching post or cat tree only.

-- Keep claws retracted when playing with people.
+- Keep claws retracted when playing with people and other pets.

 - Eliminate only in the litter box.